martinpitt/cockpit/README.md

    without having to present the private key, and thus log in as any user that has a certificate configured.

- * This has not yet been tested with an actual smartcard due to lack of hardware (this will be done soon).

  * When testing this with browser-imported certificates, there is basically no interactive re-authentication.
 Once a certificate is given to a website, all major browsers will keep using it.
 There is no way for a web application to force the browser to re-ask for a certificate, this can only be done through revoking the certificate (which is impractical for this use case).

-   With actual smart cards this *should* work better though, the browser is expected to do interactive authentication every time and not cache the private key.
+ * With a physical smart card it looks exactly the same when keeping the card in the reader, it just gets re-accessed every time the user loads a new page.
+Taking out the smartcard will cause a disconnection error, the browser isn't clever enough to ask to re-insert it -- so don't do this for this demo!

  * When not checking "Remember this decision" in Firefox' certificate selection dialog, the cert has to be re-presented a lot.

-We need to investigate re-using the existing TLS session.
+ * To address the latter two points, we need to investigate re-using the existing TLS session.
+At that time it's not clear whether this will be possible.

 [![semaphore ci build status](https://semaphoreci.com/api/v1/cockpit-project/cockpit/branches/master/badge.svg)](https://semaphoreci.com/cockpit-project/cockpit) <br />